-In January 2018, we entered into an offer letter with Mr. Gupta, and in February 2021, in connection with our initial public offering, we entered into a new offer letter with Mr. Gupta, confirming his position as our Chief Financial Officer, and which supersedes the terms of his prior offer letter.
+In January 2018, we entered into an offer letter with Mr. Gupta as Chief Financial Officer, and in September 2024, we entered into a new offer letter with Mr. Gupta, confirming his position as our Chief Financial Officer and adding the role of Chief Operating Officer, which supersedes the terms of his prior offer letter.
 The offer letter has no specific term and provides for at-will employment.
-Mr. Gupta's annual base salary is \$500,000, and he is currently eligible for an annual discretionary performance bonus of up to 65% of his annual base salary, based on individual and corporate performance goals.
+Mr. Gupta's annual base salary is \$600,000, and he is currently eligible for an annual discretionary performance bonus of up to 80% of his annual base salary, based on individual and corporate performance goals.